garden-io/garden/docs/reference/action-types/Run/kubernetes-pod.md

   # characters.
   namespace:

+  # List of Kubernetes resource manifests to be searched (using `resource`e for the pod spec for the Run.
+If `files`
+  # is also specified, this is combined with the manifests read from the files.
+  manifests:
+    - # The API version of the resource.
+      apiVersion:

+      # The kind of the resource.
+      kind:

+      metadata:
+        # The name of the resource.
+        name:

+  # POSIX-style paths to YAML files to load manifests from.
+Each can contain multiple manifests, and can include any
+  # Garden template strings, which will be resolved before searching the manifests for the resource that contains the
+  # Pod spec for the Run.
+  files: []

-  # Specify a Kubernetes resource to derive the Pod spec from for the run.
+  # Specify a Kubernetes resource to derive the Pod spec from for the Run.
   #
-  # This resource will be fetched from the target namespace, so you'll need to make sure it's been deployed previously
+  # This resource will be selected from the manifests provided in this Run's `files` or `manifests` config field.
-  # (say, by configuring a dependency on a `helm` or `kubernetes` Deploy).
   #
-  # The following fields from the Pod will be used (if present) when executing the task:
+  # The following fields from the Pod will be used (if present) when executing the Run:
   # * `affinity`
   # * `automountServiceAccountToken`
   # * `containers`